fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

     - *Get IP Reputation*.

-    In the second prompt, Advisor may include any enrichment source such as IP Quality Score, AlienVault-OTX, VirusTotal, etc. You must also ensure that any connector specified in the prompt is installed on your system.
+    In the second prompt, FortiAI may include any enrichment source such as IP Quality Score, AlienVault-OTX, VirusTotal, etc. You must also ensure that any connector specified in the prompt is installed on your system.

 - To create playbooks intended to add a record in FortiSOAR, avoid using *Create <`module name`> record* as the first step.
 Instead, place it in the next step after gathering details from a previous action.